-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended September 30, 2019

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number 001-38326

-COHBAR, INC.

-(Exact name of registrant as specified in its charter)

-Delaware 26-1299952 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification Number)

-1455 Adams Drive, Suite 2050 Menlo Park, CA 94025

-(Address of principal executive offices) (Zip Code)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Name of each exchange

-Title of each class Trading Symbol(s) on which registered

-Common Stock CWBR Nasdag Capital Market

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \square No \square

-Indicate by check mark whether the registrant has submitted electronically, if any, every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \square No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accel

-Accelerated filer \square Non-accelerated filer \square

-Smaller reporting company 🗹

-Emerging growth company ☑

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗹

-As of November 4, 2019, the registrant had outstanding 42,876,422 shares of common stock.
+☑ QUARTERLY REPORT PURSU JANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE A ACT OF 1934 For the quarterly period ended M arch 31, 2020 \Box TRANSITION REPORT PURSU UANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE A CT OF 1934 For the transition period from to Commission File Number (01-38326 (I COHBAR, INC. Exact name of registrant as specif ed in its charter) Delaware 26-12999 952 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Empl Identification N 2 1455 Adams Drive, Suit Menlo Park, CA 940 (Address of principal executive off.
+(650) 446-7888 Registrant's telephone number, inc. 25 ces) (Zip Code) Secu urities registered pursuant to Sect on 12(b) of the Act: Title of each class Common Stock, par value \$0.001 per share Trading Symbol(xchange on which registered Indicate by check mark whether the registrant: (1) has a preceding 12 months (or for such shorter period that the registres ☑ No □ filed all reports required to be file trant was required to file such repo by Section 13 or 15(d) of the Securitrts), and (2) has been subject to such file ties Exchange Act of 1934 during the ling requirements for the past 90 days Indicate by check mark whether the registrant has submits 232.405 of this chapter) during the preceding 12 months (or Indicate by check mark whether the registrant is a large a company.
+See the definitions of "large accelerated filer," "accelerated filer," Large accelerated filer \square Accelerated filer \square Non-accelerated filer ✓ Smaller reporting company ✓ Emerging growth company 🗹 If an emerging growth company, indicate by check marinancial accounting standards provided pursuant to Section 13 o use the extended transition period fo or complying with any new or revised Indicate by check mark whether the registrant is a shell co ompany (as defined in Rule 12b-2 or the Exchange Act).
+Yes ☐ No☑ As of May 11, 2020, the registrant had outstanding 43,171 ,399 shares of common stock.

-COHBAR, INC. FORM 10-Q For the Quarterly Period Ended September 30, 2019
+COHBAR, INC. FORM 10-Q For the Quarterly Period Ended March 31, 2020

 Page Number

 PART I - FINANCIAL INFORMATION

 Item 1 Financial Statements 1

 Item 2 Management's Discussion and Analysis of Financial Condition and Results of Operations 12

+Item 2 Management's Discussion and Analysis of Financial Condition and Results of Operations 12

 Item 3 Quantitative and Qualitative Disclosures About Market Risk 17

 Item 4 Evaluation of Disclosure Controls and Procedures 17

 PART II - OTHER INFORMATION

 Item 1 Legal Proceedings 18

 Item 1A Risk Factors 18

-Item 2 Unregistered Sales of Equity Securities and Use of Proceeds 33
+Item 2 Unregistered Sales of Equity Securities and Use of Proceeds 34

-Item 3 Defaults Upon Senior Securities 33
+Item 3 Defaults Upon Senior Securities 34

-Item 4 Mine Safety Disclosures 33
+Item 4 Mine Safety Disclosures 34

-Item 5 Other Information 33
+Item 5 Other Information 34

+item 5

-Item 6 Exhibits 34
+Item 6 Exhibits 35

-SIGNATURES 35
+SIGNATURES 36